top of page

 Days 2 and 3 were a bit tougher rides, getting us ready for the big climb into the Sierras.
 Davis is a college town.
 We arrived early enough to to get laundry done and watch the end of the PGA Tournament.

 Day 2 was a pretty easy 41 mile ride from Fairfield to Davis.
-Day 3 we rode through my old stomping grounds of Sacramento.
+Day 3 we rode through my old stomping grounds of Sacramento (the town where I was first inspired to ride across country 39 years ago).
 Actually, I lived there for only 9 months back in 1983 and don’t remember much about the area.
 Most of the ride through Sacramento was on the beautiful American River Trail which ended in Folsom.
 From there we climbed south to Plymouth.

 Riding